MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/New-MgIdentityConditionalAccessPolicy.md

 GRANTCONTROLS <IMicrosoftGraphConditionalAccessGrantControls>: conditionalAccessGrantControls
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[BuiltInControls <String[]>]`: List of values of built-in controls required by the policy.
 Possible values: block, mfa, compliantDevice, domainJoinedDevice, approvedApplication, compliantApplication, passwordChange, unknownFutureValue.
   - `[CustomAuthenticationFactors <String[]>]`: List of custom controls IDs required by the policy.
-Learn more about custom controls here: https://docs.microsoft.com/azure/active-directory/conditional-access/controls#custom-controls-preview
+For more information, see Custom controls.
   - `[Operator <String>]`: Defines the relationship of the grant controls.
 Possible values: AND, OR.
   - `[TermsOfUse <String[]>]`: List of terms of use IDs required by the policy.

-SESSIONCONTROLS <IMicrosoftGraphConditionalAccessSessionControls>: conditionalAccessSessionControls
+SESSIONCONTROLS <IMicrosoftGraphConditionalAccessSessionControls1>: conditionalAccessSessionControls
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ApplicationEnforcedRestrictions <IMicrosoftGraphApplicationEnforcedRestrictionsSessionControl>]`: applicationEnforcedRestrictionsSessionControl
     - `[(Any) <Object>]`: This indicates any property can be added to this object.